-The most common valid proof step involving $\rightarrow$ goes by the Latin name modus ponens, or by the English conditional elimination.
-The rule says that if you have established both $P \to Q$ and P, then you can infer Q. This rule is obviously valid, as a review of the truth table for $\to$ shows, since if $P \to Q$ and P are both true, then so must be Q.
+The most common valid proof step involving \rightarrow goes by the Latin name modus ponens, or by the English conditional elimination.
+The rule says that if you modus ponens or conditional elimination contraposition have established both $P \to Q$ and P, then you can infer Q. This rule is obviously valid, as a review of the truth table for \to shows, since if $P \to Q$ and P are both true, then so must be Q.

-&lt;sup>1In Exercise 8.38 we ask you to construct proofs of $(P \land Q) \rightarrow P$ and the equivalent $\neg (P \land Q) \lor P$ , so that you can see for yourself how much simpler the first is than the second.
+1In Exercise 8.38 we ask you to construct proofs of $(P \land Q) \rightarrow P$ and the equivalent $\neg (P \land Q) \lor P$, so that you can see for yourself how much simpler the first is than the second.